Narundi: Textual sources

 Narundi is mentioned in an apotropaic ritual meant to guarantee the protection of a home.
 It prescribes the preparation of figures representing her, the Sebitti (labeled as sons of Enmesharra), the twin gods Lugalirra and Meslamtaea, and the lion-like creature Ugallu.
-Her statuette had to be made of tamarisk wood and decorated with red and yellow pigment to represent a robe with a sash and headgear.
+Her statuette had to be made of tamarisk wood and decorated with red and yellow pigment to represent a robe with a sash and headwear.
 Since no individual role is assigned to her, it is possible her presence relies on her connection to the Sebitti.
 While examples of statues presumed to originate in similar rituals are known from excavations, they cannot be identified with certainty as representations of specific deities.

 In a Bīt mēseri ritual a reference to "the seven kings [Sebitti], and an eighth sister, Narunde" occurs.
 In Šurpu, she appears both alongside the Sebitti and other astral deities.
 Her name is rendered as dNa-ru-da in this source.

 Narundi also appears in a number of birth incantations alongside Nahhunte.
 One example is The Cow of Sin, a text in which they both aid the eponymous god.
-An ancient commentary on this text identifies the chatacyer Narundi and Nahhunte respectively solar and lunar, but according to Matthew W. Stolper this is most likely a mistake, as Nahhunte was a solar god.
+An ancient commentary on this text identifies Narundi and Nahhunte as respectively solar and lunar deities, but according to Matthew W. Stolper this is most likely a mistake, as Nahhunte was a solar god.